Images of the June 5, 2012 Transit of Venus

 June 5/6 Transit of Venus

-The 2012 transit of Venus, which is literally a once in a lifetime event for anyone who didn't get to see the transit in 2004, will occur on June 5th (for observers east of the International Date Line) or 6th (for observers west of the International Date Line).
-For observers in the continental United States the transit begins around 6 pm EDT (3 pm PDT) and ends after sunset.
-The official time of the start of the transit is about 6:07 pm EDT, but observers in the continental United States will be on the eastern side of the Earth as seen from Venus and the Sun, which means they will see Venus a little to the west of its "normal" position.
-Since Venus moves from east to west as it passes in front of the Sun, the slightly more westerly appearance of the planet will allow eastern observers to see the start of the transit a few minutes earlier than those who live to the west of them (this few minutes difference was the reason for the transit expeditions of the 18th and 19th centuries).
-For observers in the western United States and the eastern Pacific, the transit will start closer to its "official" time.
-For all continental U.S. observers, the 'live' transit (as observed using special eye protection, as discussed in 'Looking at the Sun' below) will start before it does in Hawaii, the location of the NASA webcast.
-However, continental observers will see only part of the transit, as the further east they are the earlier the Sun will set relative to the six hour duration of the transit.
+The 2012 transit of Venus, which was literally a once in a lifetime event for anyone who didn't get to see the transit in 2004, occurred on June 5th (for observers east of the International Date Line) or 6th (for observers west of the International Date Line).
+For observers in the continental United States the transit began around 6 pm EDT (3 pm PDT) and ended after sunset.
+The official time of the start of the transit was about 6:07 pm EDT, but observers in the continental United States were on the eastern side of the Earth as seen from Venus and the Sun, which means they saw Venus a little to the west of its "normal" position.
+Since Venus moves from east to west as it passes in front of the Sun, the slightly more westerly appearance of the planet allowed eastern observers to see the start of the transit a few minutes earlier than those who lived to the west of them (this few minutes difference was the reason for the transit expeditions of the 18th and 19th centuries).
+For observers in the western United States and the eastern Pacific, the transit started closer to its "official" time.
+For all continental U.S. observers, the 'live' transit (as observed using special eye protection, as discussed in 'Looking at the Sun' below) started before it did in Hawaii, the location of the NASA webcast.
+However, continental observers saw only part of the transit, as the further east they were the earlier the Sun set relative to the six hour duration of the transit.